mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 thumbnail: /images/pointer_tn.webp
 tags: ['C++']
 categories: "C++"
+summary: "A pointer is an 8-byte type on a 64-bit machine that holds the memory address of an object, target.
+Here, I  mention the most useful characteristics of pointers with examples."
 ---
 ## Introduction

-C/C++ is used widely for high performance, number crunching, and gaming projects.
-For example in computational fluid dynamics (CFD) codes millions of times equations are solved on millions of mesh nodes to simulate a few seconds in real life.
-However, An unoptimised code can run 10, 100, or 1000 times slower.
-There are many tips and tricks on optimising a code but simply mastering pointers is an important step in writing efficient code.
-Here, I try to mention some important characteristics of pointers that help you design your code better.
+C/C++ is used widely for high-performance computing.
+Mastering pointers is an important step in writing efficient code.
+Here, I  mention the most useful characteristics of pointers with examples.

 I call them here pointers but nowadays they are called raw pointers to separate them from smart pointers.
 I will write on smart pointers separately.